New Jersey District Tournament

 Yes, I wish to be on the email chain!

-If you are spreading and it’s not clear, I will yell clear.
-If I have to do that too many times in a round, it sucks to be you buddy because I will just stop flowing and evaluate the winner based on what I can remember.
+GENERAL: If you are spreading and it’s not clear, I will yell clear.
+If I have to do that too many times in a round, it sucks to be you buddy because I will just stop flowing and evaluate the debate based on what I can remember.
 Zoom through your cards, but when doing analytics and line by line, take it back a bit.
 After all, I can only evaluate what I catch on my flow.
 UPDATE FOR ONLINE DEBATES: GO ABOUT 70% OF YOUR NORMAL SPEED.
 IF YOU ARE NOT CLEAR EVEN AT 70%, DON'T SPREAD.

 In general, I like K’s (particularly those surrounding Afro-Pess and Queer Theory).
 However, I like to see them executed in at least a decent manner.
 Therefore, if you know these are not your forte, do not read them just because I am judging.
+One recent pet peeve of mine is people just asserting links without having them contextualized to the aff and well explained.
+Please don't be that person.
+You will see me looking at both you and my flow with a confused face trying to figure out what's happening.
+Additionally, do not tell me that perms cannot happen in a method v. method debate without a warrant.

 I live for performance debates.

 I like to be entertained, and I like to laugh.
 Hence, if you can do either, it will be reflected in your speaker points.
 However, if you can’t do this, fear not.
 You obviously will get the running average provided you do the work for the running average.
+While I am a flow centric judge, be it known that debate is just as much about delivery as it is about content.

 The bare minimum for a link chain for a DA is insufficient 99% of the time for me.
 I need a story with a good scenario for how the link causes the impact.
 Describe to me how everything happens.
 Please extrapolate!
 Give your arguments depth!
+It would behoove you to employ some impact calculus and comparison here.

 Do not assume I know anything when judging you.
 I am literally in the room to take notes and tell who I think is the winner based on who gives the better articulation as to why their option is better.
 Therefore, if you assume I know something, and I don’t … kinda sucks to be you buddy.